flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vertical-guidance/example.md

 In above example we have just initiated a managed descent to FL100.
 There are three important things to pay attention on the PFD (from left to right):

-1. (indicator) shows you the targeted managed speed alongside the range within the aircraft will deviate to match the descent the profile.
+1. Shows you the targeted managed speed alongside the range the aircraft will deviate to match the descent the profile.
 - The V/DEV or "yoyo" indicator.
 It provides a visual indicator of how far below the descent profile from the command altitude (FL100).
 In this case you will notice the aircraft is far below the profile in part due to starting the descent early.
     - This can happen due to various factors such as ATC instructions.
 - When starting a descent early the aircraft will typically target a V/S -1000 ft.